pingcap/docs/tidb-cloud/tidb-cloud-org-sso-authentication.md

 ### Decide a custom URL for the TiDB Cloud login page of your organization

-When Cloud Organization SSO is enabled, your members must use your customized URL instead of the public login URL at `https://tidbcloud.com` to log into TiDB Cloud.
+When Cloud Organization SSO is enabled, your members must use your custom URL instead of the public login URL at `https://tidbcloud.com` to log into TiDB Cloud.

 The custom URL cannot be changed after the enablement, so you need to decide what URL to be used in advance.